qaware/from-rest-to-grpc-workshop/workshop/exercise-4/README.md

 The process of generating the required JavaScript and TS sources from the Proto files is a bit tedious when done by hand or calling the protoc compiler on the command line.
 The tool Buf greatly simplifies the process.

 First we need to configure Buf with the correct dependencies and proto source roots.
-Create a file `buf.yaml` in the `grpc-beer-javascript/` directory with the following content.
+Create a file `buf.yaml` in the `grpc-beer-javascript/beerapis` directory with the following content.
 ```yaml
 version: v1
 deps:
   - buf.build/googleapis/googleapis
 ```

+Run `buf mod update` in the `grpc-beer-javascript/beerapis` directory, which generates a `buf.lock` file.

 Next we need to configure the JS and grpc-web protoc plugins used to generate the required JavaScript and TS source files.
 Create a file `buf.gen.yaml` in the `grpc-beer-javascript/` directory with the following content.
 ```yaml